 The Ultimate Guide to Collecting Signatures for Citizen Ballot Initiatives

-Make sure you take good care of every sheet!
-The Secretary of State can disqualify your signatures if the document is damaged!
-The best circulators avoid these errors by keeping their completed petitions in a separate folder.🗂
+It's essential to take good care of every sheet!
+The Secretary of State can disqualify your signatures if the document is damaged.
+The best circulators avoid these errors by keeping their completed petitions in a separate folder.

 Here is an example of a correctly completed signature line:

 All six boxes of a signature line must be completed and legible.
 If all the information for those six boxes is included, but a signer wrote the information in the wrong box, that is acceptable.
 Example: A signer prints his/her name in the signature box and signs his/her name in the printed box.

 The circulator must be at least 18 years of age.
 The circulator must have lived in South Dakota for at least 30 days.
 The circulator must not be a registered sex offender.
 The circulator must use a black or blue ink pen on the petition.
 The circulator must personally witness every signature that is added to their petition sheets.
 The circulator must verbally confirm with every signer that they are a registered South Dakota voter.
 The circulator must offer signers a copy of the state-approved Volunteer Handout.
 The circulator must verify each petition with a South Dakota notary public.
 No exceptions!

 4. Know the Requirements for Notarizing a Petition

 Verifying your petition with a notary public is a crucial step in the signature collection process.
 It is required by law to ensure the validity and authenticity of the signatures you have collected.
 Here are the steps you need to follow to verify your petition with a notary public:The petition's verification must be completed following circulation.